Postdoc, Stanford University (2000-2006).

-Systems physiology: telemetry (ECG, EEG, pressure, temperature), bladder cystometry and isometric tension recordings, cardiovascular regulation, and circadian behavioral rhythms.
+Behavior and System physiology: phenotyping screens, telemetry (ECG, EEG, pressure, temperature), cardiovascular regulation, circadian rhythms, and sleep.

-Jenna Montgomery, PhD (University of Bristol, UK): Postdoc, multi-electrode array recordings from acute and organotypic SCNs, patch-clamp recordings of BK currents.
+- Jenna Montgomery, PhD: Postdoc, multi-electrode array recordings from acute and organotypic SCNs, patch-clamp recordings of BK currents.

-Mike Lai: Graduate Student, UMCP Bioengineering Program, cardiovascular telemetry, patch-clamp recordings of BK currents.
+- Mike Lai: Graduate Student, UMCP Bioengineering Program, telemetric recordings of cardiovascular function, patch-clamp recordings of BK currents.

-Breanne Wright: Undergraduate at UMBC, Meyerhoff and MARC Scholar, American Physiological Society Summer Fellow (2010), mouse breeding and genotyping, circadian behavioral rhythms.
+- Breanne Wright: Undergraduate at UMBC, Meyerhoff Scholar, mouse breeding and genotyping.

 Maison, SF, Pyott, SJ, Meredith, AL, and Liberman, MC (2013).
 Olivocochlear suppression of outer hair cells in vivo: evidence for combined action of BK and SK2 channels throughout the cochlea.
 American Journal of Neurophysiology 109(6):1525-1534.
 PMCID: PMC3602942.